-- 37. The current AWP was developed in conjunction with the UCU and implemented in 2018.
-The allocation of minimum hours to aspects of professional development in research including support for staff studying towards a doctorate, preparing bids for funding or pursuing publications is outlined in the AWP.
-The AWP and the academic career pathways outline a formative structure with clear criteria for a developmental trajectory on each of the three pathways.
-The AWP and research career pathway support professional development of research staff and therefore form a baseline mechanism for REF identification of staff with SRR.
-Final REF selection will be on the basis of approved research time of no less than 300 hours.
-The AWP document can be found in Appendix 7. - 38.
-The REF2021 Guidance on Submission requires that all staff meeting the submitting institution's individual criteria for SRR must be submitted to the REF.
+- 39. The REF2021 Guidance on Submission requires that all staff meeting the submitting institution's individual criteria for SRR must be submitted to the REF.
 Staff meeting the above criteria will all be returned to the REF and will be required to contribute between one and five research outputs (excepting in cases where individual circumstances have been approved and/or as outlined below).
 See Appendix 8 for the 'REF Guidance on Submission' information on the circumstances, including early career researchers, where an application for a reduction in output tariff may be submitted to Research England for consideration.
-See also Part Four of this Code of Practice for how to make an application. - 39.
-Where staff identified by the above process whose areas of research do not fully cohere with the University's evolving research areas of expertise, consideration will be given to the REF mechanisms of cross-referral between sub-panels (please refer to REF2021 Panel Criteria & Working Methods guidance included within appendix 9) or if appropriate make a request to except a small unit from submission (please refer to the REF2021 Guidance on Submissions information included within appendix 10). - 40.
-All staff will be advised in writing by the REF Working Group by the end of 2019, in advance of the REF census date of 31 July 2020, whether they meet the criteria and of the appeals process.
-The Unit of Assessment Coordinators will be available for discussion throughout the REF preparation period. - 41.
+See also Part Four of this Code of Practice for how to make an application. - 40.
+Where staff identified by the above process whose areas of research do not fully cohere with the University's evolving research areas of expertise, consideration will be given to the REF mechanisms of cross-referral between sub-panels (please refer to REF2021 Panel Criteria & Working Methods guidance included within appendix 9) or if appropriate make a request to except a small unit from submission (please refer to the REF2021 Guidance on Submissions information included within appendix 10). - 41.
 The University's workflow for the SRR selection process is outlined below (Fig. 3).